thuyein96/yarp-gateway/README.md

 # API Gateway Implementation with YARP

 This project demonstrates a practical implementation of an **API Gateway** using **YARP (Yet Another Reverse Proxy)** in C#.
-It's designed to help you understand the core concepts of API Gateways through real-world features and hands-on experience.
+Practicing myself to understand the core concepts of API Gateways through real-world features and hands-on experience.

 ## 🔧 Features